Japanese Poetry: Tanka? You're Welcome!

 How did rules of writing certain poetry forms come to be?

-After completing this lesson, students will be able to: identify a tanka as a five-line poem of 31 on in a line pattern of 5-7-5-7-7 that examines an image and responds on a personal, emotional level
+Identify a tanka as a five-line poem of 31 on in a line pattern of 5-7-5-7-7 that examines an image and responds on a personal, emotional level

-analyze a tanka to determine its structure and intent
+Analyze a tanka to determine its structure and intent

-recognize that Western writers have adapted the tanka to suit the multi-syllabled words in English such that not all English tanka have the same syllable count or line count
+Recognize that Western writers have adapted the tanka to suit the multi-syllabled words in English such that not all English tanka have the same syllable count or line count

-understand how a poem pivots from a poetic image to a linked emotional response
+Understand how a poem pivots from a poetic image to a linked emotional response

-compose two tanka, one in traditional structure and one in the non-traditional, non-restrictive form
+Compose two tanka, one in traditional structure and one in the non-traditional, non-restrictive form